 Activating and selecting data for visualization

-1. Open the Analysis Tab: Once your simulation results are ready, navigate to the Analysis Tab, located in the right-hand side panel of the application.
+1. Open the Map Tab: Once your simulation results are ready, navigate to the Map Tab, located in the right-hand side panel of the application.

-2. Choose Data to Display: Within the 'Analysis Settings' section, you can select which property you want to visualize for different network elements:
+2. Choose Data to Display: Within the tab, you can select which property you want to visualize for different network elements:

 Customizing the map visualization

 You can customize how your data looks on the map in many different ways to make it easier to see and understand what's important.
-To access these customization options, click on the legend that appears to the left of the map.
-This will open a pop-up that display controls for adjusting the classification mode, number of classes, color ramps, and specific break points for that visualization.
+To access these customization options, click on the Range field.
+This will open a pop-over that displays controls for adjusting the classification mode, number of classes, and specific break points for that visualization.
+You can also change the color ramp by clicking on the Ramp field.

 Data classification: setting modes and classes